[Home ] [Archive]

 2- Department of Nursing, School of Nursing and Midwifery, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran

-Aims: The purpose of this study was to review the application of Johnson's behavioral system model in nursing and also the challenges of applying this model in the field of nursing.
+Aims: The purpose of this study was to review the application of Johnson's behavioral system model in nursing and the challenges of applying this model in nursing.

-Findings: After screening the studies based on the inclusion and exclusion criteria, finally 17 clinical studies were selected and reviewed.
-By examining the studied groups, it was found that Johnson's behavioral model has been studied at all ages and can generally be an effective model in practice, although its implementation may be associated with challenges in some situations and environments.
-This theory is largely limited to nursing concerns about the disease and the hospitalized person and is not compatible with nursing's orientation towards health.
+Findings: After screening the studies based on the inclusion and exclusion criteria, 17 clinical studies were selected and reviewed.
+By examining the studied groups, it was found that Johnson's behavioral model has been studied at all ages and can generally be an effective model in practice.
+However, its implementation may be associated with challenges in some situations and environments.
+This theory is limited mainly to nursing concerns about the disease and the hospitalized person and is not compatible with nursing's orientation towards health.

-Conclusion: Nurses can use the Johnson's model and consider the behavioral subsystems of this model in their care of chronic patients.
-On the other hand, considering that the volume of good studies has been done in Iran and has had positive results, this model can be effective in the field of nursing in Iran.
+Conclusion: Nurses can use Johnson's model and consider the behavioral subsystems of this model in their care of chronic patients.
+On the other hand, considering that the volume of good studies has been done in Iran and has had positive results, this model can be effective in the nursing field in Iran.

 Article Type: Systematic Review/Meta Analysis | Subject: Epidemiology